Self-handicapping: Overview and relevance

 A theory more closely related to the findings of the self-handicapping phenomenon with a similar background and basis is that of Covington's Self Worth Theory.
 According to Covington's theory, schools today have what is called a “zero sum scoring system”.
 This meaning that the recompense available in a classroom is limited and that one student wins, this means that other students are always meant to lose (Covington 1992).
 Individuals self worth is based on their perceived performance and abilities.
 Covington and Omelich describe effort as a "double-edged sword".
 This meaning that students feel a sense of urgency to make efforts in order to avoid being punished by their instructor causing them to experience feelings of negativity and guilt.
 All the while, students also face the chance of making an effort that involves the possible chance of feelings such as humiliation or shame if or when their effort results in failure.
 If their effort is proven to be unsuccessful, they believe that they will be seen as an unsuccessful person.
 According to Covington this means that students have only two choices.
 The first one being that they refuse to make an effort and take on the negativity of failure or perceived punishment.
-The second being that they in fact make an effort which gives creates this sense of vulnerability and opens the door to being judged as being unintelligent or lacking the proper abilities.
+The second being that they in fact make an effort which creates a sense of vulnerability and opens the door to being judged as being unintelligent or lacking the proper abilities.
 This is why we see so many students using this self-handicapping mechanism as a last resort effort to protect themselves and their perceived positive self-image.